Bruno-Petersen/revops-guide/docs/systems/2022-12-14-identifiers.md

 The consequences of getting identifiers wrong can be severe, as it can lead to a range of problems and issues.
 For example, it can make it difficult to accurately and reliably link data between different systems, which can hamper data analysis and decision-making.
 It can also make it difficult to maintain the integrity and accuracy of your data, which can impact the quality of your products and services.

 > To take a SaaS example.
-If we have a customer named "Acme Ecommerce" , with the account number 1234.
-If the CRM system uses "Acme Ecommerce" as the identifier for this customer, and the financial customer reporting system uses "1234" as the identifier, it may be difficult to link the data for this customer between the two systems.
+If we have a customer named `Acme Ecommerce` , with the account number 1234.
+If the CRM system uses `Acme Ecommerce` as the identifier for this customer, and the financial customer reporting system uses `1234` as the identifier, it may be difficult to link the data for this customer between the two systems.
 This could lead to problems such as:
 >
-> Inaccurate data: If the data for "Acme Ecommerce" in the CRM system is not accurately reflected in the financial customer reporting system, it may be difficult to provide accurate and reliable reports to "Acme Ecommerce", which could impact the quality of the service provided to him.
+> Inaccurate data: If the data for `Acme Ecommerce` in the CRM system is not accurately reflected in the financial customer reporting system, it may be difficult to provide accurate and reliable reports to `Acme Ecommerce`, which could impact the quality of the service provided to him.
 >
-> Inconsistent data: If the data for "Acme Ecommerce" in the CRM system is not consistent with the data in the financial customer reporting system, it may be difficult to provide a comprehensive and consistent view of "Acme Ecommerce"'s interactions with the business, which could impact the customer experience and the overall effectiveness of the business.
+> Inconsistent data: If the data for `Acme Ecommerce` in the CRM system is not consistent with the data in the financial customer reporting system, it may be difficult to provide a comprehensive and consistent view of `Acme Ecommerce`'s interactions with the business, which could impact the customer experience and the overall effectiveness of the business.
 >
-> Data errors: If the data for "Acme Ecommerce" in the CRM system is not properly linked to the data in the financial customer reporting system, it may be difficult to detect and correct errors in the data, which could impact the quality and reliability of the data.
+> Data errors: If the data for `Acme Ecommerce` in the CRM system is not properly linked to the data in the financial customer reporting system, it may be difficult to detect and correct errors in the data, which could impact the quality and reliability of the data.

 ## Important properties of identifieers